 This is worth saying directly, because the drift toward “just use AI” in engineering hiring is real and wrong.

 Engineers still need to code.
-Not because you need more code produced — you don’t, you need less — but because writing code is still the most reliable signal that someone has a genuine model of what happens underneath the prompt.
+Not because you need more code produced, you don’t, you need less, but because writing code is still the most reliable signal that someone has a genuine model of what happens underneath the prompt.

-The engineers who can read a race condition in generated code and recognize it as a race condition — not just a test that happened to fail — are the engineers who studied the machine.
+A 2026 arXiv study confirmed this at the data level: CS achievement and writing skill are the two strongest predictors of performance in AI-assisted development, and CS achievement remains significant even after controlling for general cognitive ability.
+The engineers who can read a race condition in generated code and recognize it as a race condition, not just a test that happened to fail, are the engineers who studied the machine.
 That knowledge does not become less relevant when you stop writing everything by hand.
 It becomes the prerequisite for using the tool without being misled by it.
-As Kelsey Hightower observed, the programs you build still run on hardware, still interact over the same protocols and networks.
-The foundations did not move.
-The interface to them changed.

 The Pipeline You Cut Today Is the Senior Shortage of 2030